Constraint-Aware Discrete-Time PID Gain Optimization for Robotic Joint Control Under Actuator Saturation: Experiments and results

 \subsection{Saturation-dominant results and anti-windup}

 Figs.~\ref{fig:windup_y}--\ref{fig:windup_u} report the saturation-dominant scenario described in Sec.~\ref{sec:aw_design}.
-This test intentionally forces the actuator to clamp during the early transient so that the integrator would otherwise accumulate error while the input is pinned at its limit.
+This test forces the actuator to clamp during the early transient so that, without compensation, the integrator would otherwise accumulate error while the input is pinned at its limit.